Maya-Bitter/ChatApp/README.md

 ## Technical Requirements

-* The app must be written in React Native.
+* The app is written in React Native.
-* The app must be developed using Expo.
+* The app is developed using Expo.
-* The app must be styled according to the given screen design.
 * Chat conversations must be stored in Google Firestore Database.
 * The app must authenticate users anonymously via Google Firebase authentication.
 * Chat conversations must be stored locally.